-- Provide valid GRE or GMAT test scores.
+- Provide valid GRE or GMAT test scores (optional for 2022)

 - Demonstrate proficiency in the English language adequate for study at the masters level.
-A score of at least 100 on the TOEFL Internet-based exam or 7 on the IELTS exam, or C1 Advanced on the CEFR for English (185 Cambridge English Assessment) is required in order for your application to be reviewed.
+A score of at least 100 on the TOEFL Internet-based exam, 7 on the IELTS exam, or C1 Advanced on the CEFR for English (185 Cambridge English Assessment) is required in order for your application to be reviewed.

 Details on all application requirements may be found on each program's page.